prasannat05/SmartFeed/README.md

 # SmartFeed

-SmartFeed is a responsive and user-friendly developer news aggregator web app built using vanilla JavaScript, HTML, and CSS.
+SmartFeed is a responsive and user-friendly developer news aweb app built using vanilla JavaScript, HTML, and CSS.

 It pulls the latest  articles from [dev.to](https://dev.to/) via their public API, categorized by popular dev topics.